withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 - The syntax of `.astro` files is similar to JSX.
 Writing Astro should feel familiar.

-- Astro is component-based.
-Your markup structure will likely align closely before and after your migration.

 - Astro has built-in support for Markdown and an integration for using MDX files.
 Both Gatsby and Astro use [Remark](https://remark.js.org/) by default for Markdown manipulation and pre-processing, so you can continue to use many of your existing Remark plugins.

 - Astro also has [official integrations for using React components](/en/guides/integrations-guide/react/).
 Note that in Astro, React files **must** have a `.jsx` or `.tsx` extension.

+- Astro has support for installing NPM packages, including several for React.
+You may be able to keep some or all of your existing React components and dependencies.

 - Astro projects can also be SSG or SSR.
 (Support for per-page rendering strategy is planned.)

-- Astro has support for NPM package usage, including several for React.
-You may be able to keep some or all of your existing React components and dependencies.

 ## Key Differences between Gatsby and Astro

-When you rebuild your Gatsby site in Astro, you will notice some important differences.
+When you rebuild your Gatsby site in Astro, you will notice some important differences:

-### React App vs MPA

-Gatsby is a React app, and uses `index.js` as your project's root.
-While Gatsby is able to generate an HTML page for each of the routes configured, it also re-initializes React for all of the content on-screen, including static portions.
+- [MPA vs SPA](/en/concepts/mpa-vs-spa/): Gatsby is a React single-page app, and uses `index.js` as your project's root.
 Astro is a multi-page site, and `index.astro` is your home page.
-It generates HTML pages for each configured route but, in contrast to Gatsby, only initializes JavaScript on the interactive elements on-screen.

-### Page routing

-You don't need to know any domain-specific knowledge to link between different pages in Astro.
-Instead of Gatsby's custom `<Link to="/path">` component, use the HTML standard `<a href="/path">` tag.

-In addition, while Gatsby primarily uses the `createPages` function to create dynamic pages, [Astro opts for page-based routing](/en/core-concepts/routing/#dynamic-routes) that better represents the individual HTML files that are output in a build.

-To access information about the current route, use [`Astro.url`](/en/reference/api-reference/#astrourl) to expose a [web-standard `URL` class](https://developer.mozilla.org/en-US/docs/Web/API/URL).

-### React components vs Astro components
-Gatsby's `.js` or `.jsx` components (including pages and layouts) are exported functions that return page templating.

-Astro's `.astro` pages, layouts and components are not written as exported functions.
-Instead, JavaScript is contained within a "code fence" and the body is exclusively for the HTML you generate.
+- [Astro components](/en/core-concepts/astro-components/) are not written as exported functions that return page templating.
+Instead, you'll split your code into a "code fence" and a body exclusively for the HTML you generate.

-### GraphQL data layer

-Gatsby uses GraphQL to retrieve data from your project files.
-Additionally, Gatsby sites typically use several plugins and packages to read the file system, transform Markdown etc.
+- [Local file data](/en/guides/imports/): Gatsby uses GraphQL to retrieve data from your project files.
 Astro uses ESM imports and a top-level await [`Astro.glob()`](/en/guides/imports/#astroglob) call to import data from your project files.
-GraphQL may be optionally be added to your project, but is not included by default.
-Astro also has a wide array of external packages and integrations, but many core features are built-in and available from the API.
+GraphQL may be optionally be added to your Astro project, but is not included by default.

 ## Switch to Astro